DataFire/Integrations/integrations/generated/transitfeeds/README.md

     * numPages `integer`: The number of pages available, based on the `total` and `limit`.
     * page `integer`: The page number being requested, based on the maximum number than can be returned from in `limit`.
     * total `integer`: The total number of feed versions found based on the request input.
 Note that this number may be larger
-  * status `string` (values: OK, EMPTYKEY, MISSINGINPUT, INVALIDINPUT, OTHER): Indicates the success status of this request.
+  * status `string` (values: OK, DEPRECATED, EMPTYKEY, MISSINGINPUT, INVALIDINPUT, OTHER): Indicates the success status of this request.
 The following values are possible:
   * ts `integer`: Indicates the timestamp (in number of seconds since the epoch (January 1 1970 00:00:00 GMT).

 ### GetLocationsResponse